stashh-labs/stashh-docs/docs/collector/auction-sales.md

 ## Create an Auction

 1. Select **Auction** from the Sale Type dropdown menu
-2. Select the Currency you want to sell for from the **Currency** dropdown menu.
+2. Select the Currency you want the auction to be conducted with from the **Currency** dropdown menu.
-3. Enter the amount you want bidding to start at into the **Minimum Bid** field.
+3. Enter the amount you want bidding to start at in the **Minimum Bid** field.
 4. If you want to set a Buy Now price enter it into the **Optional Ending Price** field
 5. Either set the date and time you want the auction to end on by clicking the **Select End Date** field or use one of the default duration buttons to quickly set a duration.
 6. If you want to add any additional details about the sNFT enter them into the **Sales Pitch** field.